 Former TV writer-turned-feature comedy guru, Judd Apatow reached the peak of his professional career in the late 2000's after a long and steady climb up the Hollywood ladder.
 Considered one of the hottest comedy "punch-up" men in the industry, Apatow's services were originally in high demand as a script doctor.
 As a television producer, however, Apatow's career was practically cursed.
 Plagued by a cycle of critical praise, cult followings and speedy cancellations, Apatow's work on such quality shows as "The Ben Stiller Show" (Fox, 1992-93), "The Larry Sanders Show" (HBO, 1992-98), "Freaks and Geeks" (NBC, 1999-2000) and "Undeclared" (Fox, 2001-02 ) were a mixed bag of blessings.
 Still, the quality of his work won Apatow more than a small measure of respect.
 In 2005, he became a triple-threat by making his film directorial debut, resulting in a homerun with the "The 40-Year-Old Virgin" (2005).
 The film not only put him on the map, it made a marquee name out of its star, Steve Carell and ushered in a new era of sophomoric R-rated comedies with heart.
 With a reserve of respect built up after the instant comedy classic that was "Virgin," expectations were high for Apatow's second directorial outing - the comedically fertile 2007 comedy, "Knocked Up."
-Proving his first foray was no fluke, "Knocked Up" resonated with fans, and again, with impressed critics, who universally hailed it the "comedy of the summer."
-Suffice to say, every comedic actor in town looked to join the very exclusive Apatow comedy repertory company - an elite, tight-knit group that included Paul Rudd, Seth Rogen, Will Ferrell, Carell and Apatow's wife, Leslie Mann.
+Proving his first foray was no fluke, his next several films as a writer and director were embraced by fans and critics alike for their blend of raunch and emotional realism.
+Soon, every comedic actor in town looked to join the very exclusive Apatow comedy repertory company - an elite, tight-knit group that included Paul Rudd, Seth Rogen, Will Ferrell, Carell and Apatow's wife, Leslie Mann.